Siege of Roche-au-Moine: Siege

 John crossed to Aquitaine with his force at a very unusual season.
 Sailing from Portsmouth, they landed at La Rochelle on 15 February 1214.
 He called the feudal levies of Guyenne to reinforce him and marched into Poitou, where he was joined by Hugh IX of Lusignan and by Hervé, Count of Nevers.
 Making a great display of his troops, John overran Poitou in March, then crossed the Loire and invaded Anjou, the ancient patrimony of his house.
 As he expected, the King of France marched to check the invasion, taking with him his son, Louis, and the pick of the feudal levies of his realm.
 Moving by Saumur and Chinon, he endeavoured to cut off John's line of retreat towards Aquitaine.
-But, abandoning Anjou, the English king hastened rapidly southward, and, evading the enemy, reached Limoges on 3 April.
-By these operations, John had drawn Philip far to the south.
-Philip, however, refused to pursue John any farther and after ravaging the revolted districts of Poitou, marched homewards.
+However, abandoning Anjou, the English king hastened rapidly southward, and, evading the enemy, reached Limoges on 3 April.
+By those operations, John had drawn Philip far to the south.
+Philip, however, refused to pursue John any farther and, after ravaging the revolted districts of Poitou, marched homewards.
 At Châteauroux, he handed over a few thousand troops to his son and returned with the rest to the north.

 John was still determined to tie down as large a force as possible.
 When he heard Philip had departed, he at once faced about and re-entered Poitou in May.
-Rapidly passing the Loire, he again invaded Anjou and after subduing many towns, laid siege to the strong castle of Roche-au-Moine on 19 June.
+Rapidly passing the Loire, he again invaded Anjou and, after subduing many towns, laid siege to the strong castle of Roche-au-Moine on 19 June.
 He had lain in front of it for fifteen days when Prince Louis marched to it with his relief army, reinforced by Angevin levies under William des Roches and Amaury I de Craon.
-But despite his significantly larger army, the English king was not prepared to fight as he deemed his Poitevin allies to be untrustworthy.
-He recrossed the Loire on July 3, retreating back to La Rochelle, with his rearguard suffering immensely at the hands of the French forces in the process.
+However, despite his significantly larger army, the English king was not prepared to fight, as he deemed his Poitevin allies to be untrustworthy.
+He recrossed the Loire on 3 July and retreated to La Rochelle, with his rearguard suffering immensely at the hands of the French forces in the process.

 Aftermath

-Shortly afterwards, Philip won the hard-fought battle of Bouvines in the north-east against Otto and John's other allies, bringing an end to John's hopes of retaking Normandy.
+Shortly afterwards, Philip won the hard-fought battle of Bouvines in the north-east against Otto and John's other allies, which brought an end to John's hopes of retaking Normandy.
 A peace agreement was signed in which John returned Anjou to Philip and paid the French king compensation; the truce was intended to last for six years.
 John arrived back in England in October.